lwhite1/dabooDb/README.md

 * Pluggable support for encryption and compression of data and messages

 At this point, 1.0 is mostly done.
 More work is needed on tests, documentation, and code cleanup.
-Performance with small databases is good (my laptop):
+Performance with small databases (my laptop):

 * 1 million random inserts: 8.8 seconds (8.8 micros per insert)
 * 1 million random reads: 3.279 seconds (3.3 micros per insert)